infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 2. Basic Test
 --------------

 For you to quickly (through a single command) try Infinit out, the following is going to let you **mount an existing volume** and access files through a mount point.
-Don’t worry, this file system only contains test files that we put there ourselves for you to test Infinit.
+Don’t worry, this "demo" file system only contains test files that we put there ourselves for you to test Infinit.
 You cannot do any harm to those files since you only have read-only access to this test volume.

+First, you need to understand that all the configuration files that the Infinit command-line tools create and use are located in the `$INFINIT_DATA_HOME` directory which, by default, is set to `$INFINIT_HOME/.local/share/infinit/filesystem/`, with `$INFINIT_HOME` set to `$HOME`.
+All these [environment variables](/documentation/environment-variables) can be changed according to your needs.

-Run the _infinit-volume_ command by prefixing it with the environment variable `INFINIT_DATA_HOME=$PWD/share/infinit/filesystem/test/home` to tell the command where to look for the configuration files required for this test.
+In the following, we are going to run the _infinit-volume_ command by prefixing it with the environment variable `INFINIT_DATA_HOME=$PWD/share/infinit/filesystem/test/home` to tell the command where to look for the configuration files required for this test, in this case in the `share/` directory that is next to the binaries and contains the configuration file for this "demo" volume.

 ```
 $> INFINIT_DATA_HOME=$PWD/share/infinit/filesystem/test/home/ ./bin/infinit-volume --mount --as demo --name infinit/demo --mountpoint ~/mnt-demo/ --publish --cache